apache/gravitino/docs/README.md

 To add a new document to the Gravitino website, follow these steps:

 1. Create a new markdown file in the `docs` directory.
-2. For the markdown file, include the following header at the beginning as `Hugo` will use it to create the website link list.
+2. For the markdown file, include the following header at the beginning as `Hugo` uses it to create the website links list.

-    ```
+    ```text
     ---
     title: "Article Title"
     date: Writing date